 What is AS/A Level English Language?

-English Language A/AS Level is an interesting but demanding academic course of study which invites us to explore the many different ways in which language operates.
+English Language is an interesting but demanding academic course of study which invites us to explore the many different ways in which language operates.
 If you are someone who has always enjoyed English and who finds themselves thinking about language; whether males and females use it differently, wondering about word meanings and generally wanting to know more about the central role of language in society, then this is a course to consider.
 If you are interested in writing as part of a career but you do not want to study English Literature, be advised that reading widely is very important to successful achievement on the course and that creative writing is a minor component.

 Is English Language suitable for me?

-Although many choose the course because of the chance to do their own writing in the second term, they find this perhaps the most demanding part of the course and need to be self-disciplined to complete it successfully.
+Although many choose the course because of the chance to do their own writing in the coursework, they find this perhaps the most demanding part of the course and need to be self-disciplined to complete it successfully.

 Discussing our own experience of language and debating about how this corresponds to what the experts have found in their research plays a very large part in what we do.
 The course encourages students to use their own initiative in choosing areas of personal interest to write about and investigate and this means working independently at times.

 How will I learn?

 - lessons are student centred with an emphasis on asking questions and exploring issues